milanaryal/milanaryal.github.io/_posts/2015/2015-01-09-writing-on-github-pages-and-jekyll-using-markdown.md

 highlighter: rouge
 ```

-**Also on Gost blogging platform**, it support the following combination of standard Markdown and GitHub Flavored Markdown.

 > All HTML is valid Markdown.
 If you're stuck not able to format your content how you would like (for example using tables) you can always use [plain HTML](http://htmldog.com/guides/html/beginner/) instead of Markdown.

 ### Markdown style guide